higherrrrrrr/higherrrrrrr.fun/docs/INVESTMENT_DAO_WHITEPAPER.md

-# Higherrrrrrrr Investment DAOs Protocol White Paper
+# [DRAFT] Higherrrrrrrr Investment DAOs Protocol White Paper

 > **A Solana-Based Investment DAO Framework with Automated Rebalancing, Dynamic Supply, and Integrated Trading**
 > *Where creator-seeded share pricing, algorithmic rebalancing via the Jupyter aggregator, inflation-based fee incentives, and a unified trading interface converge—with flexible configurations and seamless integration into the Higherrrrrrrr ecosystem.*